CLICK ON “REGISTER” to help get the NONE OF THE ABOVE DIRECT DEMOCRACY Party of CANADA on the ballot in the 2019 election.

 Fringe debate features less yelling, better karma – The Globe and Mail

 The None of the Above Direct Democracy Party of Ontario had a 2018 candidate list filled up with 42 competent people that could effectively run the Ontario government.
-The NOTA Party of CANADA will offer a larger similar list of candidates for the 2019 Federal election.

 “Talk about every vote counting, people in Ontario and Canada finally get to vote their principles and have it really matter.”